Wyoming Winter-Calving Operation

 • Grain Storage

-The Wyoming Winter-Calving Operation offers a business with wintering and calving facility integrated with feed production from irrigated lands making an all-in-one livestock operation for handling 3000 cows or equivalent number of stockers.
-The improvements are substantial and together with the feed resources, allow the operation to gross approximately $1.25 Million in Revenue.
+The Wyoming Winter-Calving Operation offers a solid wintering and calving facility integrated with feed production from irrigated lands making an all-in-one livestock operation for handling 3000 cows or equivalent number of stockers.
+The improvements are substantial and together with the feed resources, allow the operation to gross in excess of $1.0 Million in annual revenue.
 Quality large scale farming and feeding equipment allows for an efficient cost structure.
-The offering produces the opportunity for excellent return on investment with a possible secondary source of income which knocks the investment 'out of the park".
+The offering produces the opportunity for excellent return on investment.